 The Board of Directors has approved, subject to stockholder approval, the amendment to the 2018 Plan to increase by 15,000,000 the number of shares that may be granted under the 2018 Plan.
-The amendment to our 2018 Plan will increase the number of shares of common stock with respect to which awards may be granted under the 2018 Plan from 12,000,000 shares of common stock.
-If the amendment to the 2018 Plan is approved by our stockholders, the number of shares available for future awards will increase to 15,180,000 based on the number shares remaining available for grant under the 2018 Plan as of July 28, 2020.
+The amendment to our 2018 Plan will increase the number of shares of common stock with respect to which awards may be granted under the 2018 Plan from 12,000,000 shares of common stock to 27,000,000 shares of common stock.
+If the amendment to the 2018 Plan is approved by our stockholders, the number of shares available for future awards will increase to 17,180,000 based on the number shares remaining available for grant under the 2018 Plan as of July 23, 2020.

-The principal provisions of the 2018 Plan, as amended, are summarized below and the proposed amendment to the 2018 Plan is attached hereto asAppendix A. The following discussion is qualified in its entirety by reference to the 2018 Plan.
+The principal provisions of the 2018 Plan, as amended, are summarized below and the proposed amendment to the 2018 Plan is attached hereto as Appendix A. The following discussion is qualified in its entirety by reference to the 2018 Plan.